Unipisa/SWHAP-TEMPLATE/README.md

 Folder [raw materials](./raw_materials) is for the original materials, as they have been found or submitted.

 Folder [browsable source](./browsable_source) is for a browsable version of the source code.
-Source files, with right extention, have to be accessible through the GitHub web interface, e.g., archives should be decompressed, immages should be trascibed, etc.
+Source files, with the right extention, have to be accessible through the GitHub web interface, e.g., archives should be decompressed, immages should be trascibed, etc.

 Folder [source](./source) is for the curated revision of the source code, as a base for the recontruction of the development history as a git repository, i.e., a folder for each major version of the code.